mongodb/docs/source/includes/list-table-cluster-options.rst

        copy of your database, providing high availability and data redundancy.

-       Replica sets deployed in a :guilabel:`Recommended` region span three availability zones.
-Replica sets deployed in other regions span two availability zones.
-The number of availability zones in a region has no affect on the number of nodes |service| can deploy.
-For more information on how |service| deploys replica sets across availability zones, see :ref:`amazon-aws-availability-zones`.
+       |service| deploys replica set members across the selected region.
+For
+       more information, see :ref:`amazon-aws-availability-zones` for AWS or :ref:`google-gcp-availability-zones` for GCP.

+       .. include:: /includes/extracts/fact-no-node-restriction-base.rst

        Each member of the replica set runs on a separate instance.
 For details on how the number of server instances affects cost, see :ref:`server-number-costs`.

-       If your deployment is a sharded cluster, each shard is a replica set, and the replica factor determines the number of members in each shard replica set.
+       If your deployment is a sharded cluster, each shard is a replica set, and the replication factor determines the number of members in each shard replica set.

        For more information on replica sets, see :manual:`Replication